I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

 “Ah, yes,” she murmured, tilting her head slightly.
 “I know you.
 I knew exactly where you would be at this hour, just as I have since you were a boy in breeches.
 If I ever had a chance to catch you alone, it would be now.”

 He gritted his teeth.
-"There is no need to apologize.
-You needed to uphold your family's honor, do your duty.
+“Apologies aren’t necessary.
+You needed to uphold your family’s honor, to do your duty.
 I was a fool to think otherwise.
-We've nothing to discuss.
-I've moved on."
+To believe what you promised…” He closed his eyes, taking a deep breath and reopening them once more, adding, “We’ve got nothing to discuss.
+I’ve moved on.”

 A hollow laugh escaped him, stripped of all warmth.
 “I know better than to believe any word that leaves your lips, Lady Williams.”
 The evenness of his tone did nothing to dull the blade behind it.
 “My time’s spoken for—two businesses, staff to manage, and a village that relies on me.
 Whatever we once thought, one thing is certain now.”
 He held her gaze, unreadable.
 “I don’t need you.”

-Still, she didn't take the bait.
+Still, she refused to take the bait.

-Caelen met her gaze, the floodgates of his heart seemed to creak open just a crack.
-He gripped his hat more firmly and with a heavy sigh, he spoke in a voice that carried the echoes of a thousand untold stories, "Charlotte, I… I never thought I'd see you again."
+For a moment, silence reigned.
+Then he met her gaze, and the floodgates of his heart seemed to creak open just a crack.
+He gripped his hat more firmly and, with a heavy sigh, spoke in a voice that carried the echoes of a thousand untold stories: “I… I never thought I’d see you again.”

-She placed a gentle hand over his to loosen his grip.
+Without a word, she placed a gentle hand over his to loosen his grip.

 She’s come home with nothing to lose—except her heart.